Adron/adron.github.io/_working/contents/articles/autopilot-pattern-application-organization/index.md

 2. When working on this code repository, it is in essence practicing what is preached with regard to the ideals of *DevOps*.
 Having the infrastructure and application code together truly does bring together development and operations.
 3. Communication, pending of course source control practices and workflow are followed, is drawn together even more among the individuals who would be working on the code for the application or infrastructure or whatever element of the solution.
 4. The continuous integration (CI) and delivery (CD) services now don't need multiple authentication credentials or keys to go out and pull together the code, infrastructure, and related elements.
 Instead we're down to one repository that then can be deployed via CD to whatever would host the infrastructure.

+## The Conversation

+So is setting up directories and tossing the respective elements into the project the best way to do this?
+It may be, it may not be, but it's one possible solution.
+The idea however to bring these things together in a way where they seamlessly work together demands some type of way to connect the architectural elements.
+Putting them in one repository is one distinctive solution.
+Another possible solution might be to have a parent repository that collects other repositories together that would have the respective infrastructure, application, and related glue code.

+Recently with the talk "[Organizing Infrastructure Configuration and Workflow](http://blog.adron.me/talks/Organizing-Infrastructure-Config-and-Workflow/)" at HashiConf, Evan, myself and many others have started to discuss additional ways to put together the meat and potato basics of these applications.
+I believe I might even have to dub it something new, as it appears the collection of these things could bring together a truly better way to build and deploy applications consistently, reliably, with higher levels of quality.